 - practice in civil engineering or a related field.

-- pursue advanced education in civil engineering or a related field.
+- pursue advanced or continuing education in civil engineering or a related field.

 - act as responsible, effective, and ethical citizens.